 These are medicines that are sometimes called 'preventer' tablets, but unlike your preventer inhaler, they don't contain steroid medicine.
 They work by blocking one of the chemicals that's released when you come into contact with an asthma trigger.
 They may be particularly effective if your asthma is triggered by exercise or allergies.

 Theophylline works by relaxing the muscles that surround the airways, making it easier to breathe.
 It's usually prescribed as a tablet that you take twice a day.
 If your GP or asthma nurse prescribes this medicine, you'll need regular blood tests to check the levels in your body are neither too high nor too low.

-In addition to this, long-acting muscarinic receptor antagonist (LAMA) inhalers have also been shown to reduce the amount of mucus produced in your airways.
-If your GP or asthma nurse prescribes this medicine, it's very important that you use it alongside your usual preventer inhaler.
+If your GP or asthma nurse prescribes a long-acting bronchodilator, it's very important that you use it alongside your usual preventer inhaler.